smirzo/vuex-observable-plugin/README.md

 To see a working example you can either:

-- Check it out online on Codesandbox (coming soon).
+- Check it out online on Codesandbox by clicking [here](https://codesandbox.io/s/github/smirzo/vuex-observable-plugin/tree/master/example).

 - Follow the simple [instructions](https://github.com/smirzo/vuex-observable-plugin/tree/master/example) to run it locally.